 Even when planning a company outing, businesses can benefit from allowances.
 For example, tax-free expenses of €110 per employee.

 On the other hand, employees’ birthday celebrations depend heavily on the purpose of the event.
-If it’s a professionally arranged celebration with the aim of cultivating a good workplace culture, a business can at least partially deduct costs.
+If it’s a professionally arranged celebration to cultivate a good workplace culture, a business can at least partially deduct costs.

 Deducting costs as a self-employed person: Other deductible items